Iran Air: Rise to global prominence

-In 1965, Iran Air took delivery of its first jet aircraft, the Boeing 707 and the Boeing 727-100, followed by the Boeing 737-200 in 1971, the stretched Boeing 727-200 in 1974, and three variants of Boeing 747 (747-100, −200 and SP), starting in 1978–1979.
+In 1965, Iran Air took delivery of its first jet aircraft, the Boeing 707 and six Boeing 727-100, followed by the Boeing 737-200 in 1971, three of the stretched Boeing 727-200 in 1974, and three variants of Boeing 747 (one 747-100B, two −200M and four SP), starting in 1978–1979.
 By the mid-1970s, Iran Air was serving cities in Europe with non-stop and one-stop flights, including over 30 flights a week to London alone.

-On 29 May 1971, the Tehran to New York City route was inaugurated, using Boeing 707s making a stop-over at London Heathrow Airport.
+On 29 May 1971, the Tehran to New York City route was inaugurated, using Boeing 707s making a stop-over at Heathrow Airport.
 Shortly thereafter, the route was upgraded to a non-stop flight using Boeing 747SPs, making Iran Air the second Middle Eastern carrier (after El Al), to offer non-stop service to New York.
 With this flight, Iran Air set a new world record in time and distance for a non-stop, scheduled long-haul flight (12 hours and 15 minutes, 9,867 km – 6,131 mi – 5,328 nm).
 In 1978, the airline acquired six Airbus A300 aircraft for use on its domestic trunk and busy regional routes.
-By the end of that year, Iran Air was serving 31 international destinations stretching from New York City to Peking and Tokyo.
+By the end of that year, Iran Air was serving 31 international destinations stretching from New York City to Beijing and Tokyo.
 Plans were made to offer direct services to Los Angeles and to Sydney, for which the airline's long range Boeing 747SP aircraft were ideal.
 This would have allowed Iran Air to use Tehran as a midway point between East and West, because of its favorable geographical location.
-Such plans were never realized but bears considerable resemblance to the hub-and-spoke strategies adopted by the ME3 carriers and Turkish Airlines.
+Such plans were never realized but they bear considerable resemblance to the hub-and-spoke strategies adopted by the ME3 carriers and Turkish Airlines.

-By the late 1970s, Iran Air was the fastest growing airline in the world and one of the most profitable.
-By 1976, Iran Air was ranked second only to Qantas, as the world's safest airline, having been accident free for at least ten consecutive years.
-Although both airlines were accident free, Iran Air came second only because of fewer operational hours flown compared to Qantas.
-Prior to this ranking, a fatal accident had occurred on 25 December 1952, in which 24 of the 25 passengers on board perished when their Douglas DC-3 crashed on landing.

 Lt.
 Gen. Ali-Mohammad Khademi was the general manager of Iran Air from 1962 to 1978.